fkheinstein204/SaaSForge/docs/srs-boilerplate-saas.md

 12. The system shall allow tenant admins to create API keys with name, scope(s), expiry, and status (active/revoked).
 13. The system shall store only a hash of API keys and display the secret exactly once on creation.
-14. The system shall enforce scopes and tenant isolation for API key calls.
+14. The system shall enforce scopes and tenant isolation for API key calls; validate API key scopes against requested resource actions; reject requests when API key lacks required scope; support wildcard scopes (e.g., "read:*") with prefix matching; deny by default when scope is ambiguous or unmatched.

 #### A-5 Roles & Authorization